Eschatologue/CM_wiki/docs/class/rogue/justiciar.md

 ### Level 3: Channel Divinity

-You gain the ability to channel divine energy directly from your god, and can use it to fuel magical effects.
+You gain the ability to channel divine energy from your god, and can use it to fuel magical effects.
 You start with two such divine effect, Divine Sense and Shroud of Faith.

 You can use **:ui-chdiv-cleric: Channel Divinity** *once*.
 You regain one expended use when you finish a **:rest-short: Short Rest**, and you regain all expended uses when you finish a **:rest-long: Long Rest**.
 You gain additional uses when you reach certain Rogue levels, as shown in the Channel Divinity column of the [Justiciar Spellcasting table].